solana-labs/solana/docs/src/validator/tpu.md

 Higher stakes offers better bandwidth.
 If the transfer rate is exceeded, the server can drop the stream with the error code (15 -- STREAM_STOP_CODE_THROTTLING).
-The client is expected to do some sort of exponential back off in retrying the transactionswhen running into this situation.
+The client is expected to do some sort of exponential back off in retrying the transactions when running into this situation.

 * sigverify stage: deduplicates packets and applies some load-shedding to remove excessive packets before then filtering packets with invalid